 Why are you more buoyant in salt water?

-The answer comes down to the increased density of the water.
+The answer comes down to the increased density of salt water.

 Salt water = salt + water.
 Adding salt to water increases the density of the fluid.
 A cubic foot of salt water weighs (on average) about 64.1 lbs, while a cubic foot of fresh water only weighs around 62.4 lbs.